BlueDrink9/Univisal/README.md

 Due to technical limitations (can't undo normal commands) only single keypresses are permitted for normal map left hand sides.

+Log level is set to DEBUG until configuration is loaded, so you will see any log messages related to initialising univisal config.

 ## Installation

 ### Dependencies